-Barricades and police checkpoints dotted the empty streets of Lagos Friday as authorities tried to restore order to Africa's biggest city, under curfew following days of violent unrest.
+Barricades and police checkpoints dotted the empty streets of Lagos Friday as authorities tried to return order to Africa's biggest city, under curfew following days of violent unrest.

-Sporadic gunfire was heard Friday morning but the centre of Nigeria's economic hub appeared calmer by the afternoon, and Lagos governor Babajide Sanwo-Olu announced he was easing the curfew.
+Sporadic gunfire was heard Friday morning but the city centre appeared calmer by afternoon, an AFP journalist said.

-The shooting of peaceful protesters by security forces in Lagos on Tuesday triggered two days of unrest with shops and buildings looted and vandalised.
+The shooting of peaceful protesters by security forces on Tuesday was followed by two days of unrest with numerous shops and buildings in the economic hub looted and vandalised.

 Heavily armed police stopped a handful of cars left driving in the deserted streets on Friday while a few people tried to find their way home after the city was put under lockdown.

 A warehouse was looted on Friday in Ojo, near Lagos, witnesses told AFP.

 "They looted everything on site.
 They took everything they could lay their hands on," a witness who asked to be identified as Rafiki told AFP.